r15hil/r15hil.github.io/docs/projects/temp_fan.md

 }

 ```
 ![image](../../assets/pics/temp_fan_schematic.jpeg)
 ![image](../../assets/pics/temp_fan_circuit.jpeg)

+## Demo:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KIM-IGIcUgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Time taken:

+Other than waiting for the mosfet to arrive, it took me about an hour and a half to make this (salvaging and cleaning the motor from the hairdryer took the longest!) 😅.

+## Rating:

+👍 Enjoyment: It was pretty fun to make this.
+I had to do a bit of research to figure out how to use the mosfet and how to use the temperature sensor.

+💪 Difficulty: 1/5

+## Future improvements:

+I could add a potentiometer to control the speed of the fan.
+I could make a case for the circuit and the fan (shall I buy a 3D printer? 🤔)

 ## Resources used
 - [Temperature sensor guide](https://randomnerdtutorials.com/guide-for-ds18b20-temperature-sensor-with-arduino/)